ryoekigen/emotion_prediction_system/README.md

 This repository contains only the Middleware Module, which ensures smooth communication between services and coordinates the workflow.

-## 🚀 Features

-RESTful API with FastAPI

-Communication with the OpenFace processing service

-Manages processing requests and collects results

-Containerized with Docker for deployment

 ## 🔗 About OpenFace